Poll: Which story are you most interested in the future? You can view the summaries below. Vote Now!

 Also, you'll find a strict NO HAREMS from me.

-Potential stories for the future.
+Potential stories for the future with gradual idea updates overtime.
 Vote above for stories that most appeal to you.
-Titles and summaries subject to change.
+Titles and summaries are subject to change.

 Know No Fear (RWBY and the Nasuverse)— Velvet Scarlatina had always wanted to be a Huntress.
 Inspired by the stories of her ancestor, she took it upon herself to continue the family legacy and return glory back to the name.
 Dejected and lacking in talent, her efforts yielded poor results until she was given an old, leather-bound journal from her ill mother.
 Written by a nameless author, it tells the exploits of her descendant and his comrades.
 A journal that later becomes the core of her world and her newfound power.